Parametric machines: a fresh approach to architecture search: Conclusions

 \section{Conclusions}

-We provide a solid categorical foundation for the study of deep neural networks.
-Borrowing ideas from functional analysis and category theory, we define the abstract notion of {\em machine}, whose {\em stable state} generalizes the computation of a feedforward neural network.
+We provide a solid topological and functional foundation for the study of deep neural networks.
+Borrowing ideas from functional analysis and graph theory, we define the abstract notion of {\em machine}, whose {\em stable state} generalizes the computation of a feedforward neural network.
 It is a unified concept that encompasses both manually designed neural network architectures, as well as their continuous counterpart such as Neural ODEs~\cite{chenNeuralOrdinaryDifferential2018}.

-We take as starting point a forgetful functor from a linear category (Banach spaces) to a nonlinear one (topological spaces).
+We take as starting point linear and nonlinear continuous maps between topological vector spaces.
 This alternation between linear and nonlinear components is one of the key ingredients of the success of deep neural networks, as it allows one to obtain complex functions as a composition of simpler ones.
 The notion of composition of layers in neural networks is unfortunately somewhat ill-defined, especially in the presence of shortcut connections and non-standard architectures.
 In the proposed {\em machine framework}, the composition is replaced by the sum.
 We describe independence conditions to ensure that the sum of machines is again a machine, in which case we can compute its stable state (forward pass) explicitly.
 This may seem counterintuitive, as the sum is a commutative operation, whereas the composition is not.
 However, in our framework, it is the {\em dependency graph} of a collection of machines that determines the order of composition.